Narcissistic abuse gets talked about a lot—gaslighting, manipulation, triangulation… you get the picture.

 8. You’re no longer useful to them.

 Narcissists often view relationships in terms of usefulness.
-If they feel they can’t get anything more from you — be it status, money, or favours — they might discard you.
+If they feel they can’t get anything more from you, be it status, money, or favours, they might discard you.
 It’s cold, but it shows their true colours.
 You deserve better than to be someone’s tool.

 9. They’re avoiding accountability.

 If you’ve called them out on their behaviour or asked for an apology, a narcissist might discard you to avoid taking responsibility.
 They’d rather cut you off than admit they’re wrong.
 It’s frustrating, but it’s their loss, not yours.
+When they’re no longer in your life, their behaviour is no longer your problem.

 10. They’re testing your loyalty.